solworktech/md2pdf/README.md

 However, if you wish to customise the font faces, sizes and colours, you can use the JSONs in [custom_themes](./custom_themes) as a starting point.
 Edit to your liking and pass `--theme /path/to/json` to `md2pdf`

+## Auto Generation of Table of Contents

+`md2pdf` can automatically generate a TOC (where each item corresponds to a header in the doc) and include it in the first page.
+These can then be clicked to navigate to the relevant section.

+To make use of this feature, simple pass `--generate-toc` as argument.

 ## Quick start

 ```